jilverprivera/jilverprivera/README.md

 #### I'm a Electronic Engineer Student 🦾
 ***
+- 🦾 I currently work for a company that teaches the importance of robotics to children and trains teachers.
 - 💻 I'm currently working on Web | Mobile projects with React Native, Next.JS in my free times.
 - 🥬 I'm currently working on my project degree based on a greenhouse connected to a real-time DB and virtual systems for tank filling.
 - 💬 You can ask me about things related to Robotics, Automation and control systems.